Cook's Illustrated (May/June 2008)

 Preheat oven 350 degrees, with rack in the middle position.
 Spray an 8x8 inch baking sheet with nonstick cooking spray and line the pan with two pieces of foil, each of which has been folded in half lengthwise.
 The bottom of the pan should be covered with overlapping pieces and the foil should hang over two opposing sides of the pan.
 Spray the foil with cooking spray.

 Combine the oats with the water in a small bowl until the water is absorbed.
 In a separate bowl, whisk together the flour, baking soda, baking powder, salt, nutmeg and cinnamon.
 In a third bowl (if using a standing mixer, use your mixer bowl), combine the granulated sugar, brown sugar, and butter and beat until combined.
-Add vanilla and sugar and mix until combined.
+Add vanilla and egg and mix until combined.
 Add the flour mixture and beat the ingredients together.
 Finally, add the oats and mix until the ingredients are combined.

 Pour this batter into the foil lined pan.
 Using a spatula, smooth the batter until it is even across.
 Bake 30 to 35 minutes.
 The cake can be tested by inserting a toothpick into the center.
 If the toothpick comes out clean, it's ready to come out of the oven.